zaraharmon/zaraharmon.github.io/_pages/TalksPresentations.md

 ---

 ## Invited Talks
 Mechanisms of cue weighting.
 (March 30<sup>th</sup>, 2022).
 Language and Brain Lab.
-Department of Speech, Language, and Hearing Sciences \& Department of Psychological Sciences, University of Connecticut.The contribution of top-down and preceding-context cues to language production.
+Department of Speech, Language, and Hearing Sciences \& Department of Psychological Sciences, University of Connecticut.

+The contribution of top-down and preceding-context cues to language production.
 (March 7<sup>th</sup>, 2022).
 Department of Hearing and Speech Sciences Seminar, University of Maryland.

 The trade-off between preceding-context and top-down cues in language use.
 (February 3<sup>rd</sup>, 2022).
 Department of Linguistics, University of California, Santa Barbara.